-Lastly, linguistic data can often be very large and this package attempts to keep that in mind. pyconll provides methods for creating in memory conll objects along with an iterate only version in case a corpus is too large to store in memory (the size of the memory structure is several times larger than the actual corpus file).
+Lastly, linguistic data can often be very large and this package attempts to keep that in mind. pyconll provides methods for creating in memory could object along with an iterate only version in case a corpus is too large to store in memory (the size of the memory structure is several times larger than the actual corpus file).
 The iterate only version can parse upwards of 100,000 words per second on a 16gb ram machine, so for most datasets to be used on a local dev machine, this package will perform well.
 The 2.2.0 release also improves parse time and memory footprint by about 25%!

-10.1.6 Contributing
+10.1.4 Contributing

 Contributions to this project are welcome and encouraged!
 If you are unsure how to contribute, here is a guide from Github explaining the basic workflow.
-After cloning this repo, please run make hooks and pip install -r requirements.txt to properly setup locally. make hooks setups up a pre-push hook to validate that code matches the default YAPF style.
-While this is technically optional, it is highly encouraged, and CI builds will fail without proper formatting. pip install -r requirements.txt sets up environment dependencies like yapf, twine, sphinx, etc.
+After cloning this repo, please run pip install -r requirements. txt to properly setup locally.
+Some of these tools like yapf, pylint, and mypy do not have to be run locally, but CI builds will fail without their successful running.
+Some other release dependencies like twine and sphinx are also installed.